 Instructions for the Medical Exam

-If your medical exam was not submitted with the initial adjustment of status package, you will receive a yellow (sometimes purple or magenta too) notice in the mail stating that a completed and signed form I-693 wasn’t submitted with your application.
+If your medical exam report was not submitted with the initial adjustment of status filing, you will receive a “deficiency notice” in the mail stating that a completed and signed Form I-693 wasn’t submitted with your application.
 It looks like this:

 Don’t panic!
-There’s not a problem.
-This yellow notice is completely normal and expected.
-It is not required that the immigration medical be submitted with the initial filing and it can be hand-delivered at the time of the interview.
+It’s not a problem.
+This notice is completely normal and expected.
+USCIS does not require that the immigration medical be submitted with the initial filing, and it can be hand-delivered at the time of the interview.
 Most of our clients present the medical at the time of the interview.

-Sometime between receiving thus notice and the notice for the date for your interview, please schedule your medical exam.
+Sometime in the next few months, please schedule your medical exam.
 Here are the steps:

 - Schedule an appointment and what to bring.
 Once you have a doctor’s appointment scheduled, you need to bring the following: